kshitishghate/bias_prop/README.md

 # Bias In, Bias Out: Propagation of Representational Intersectional Social Group Bias to Zero-Shot Tasks in Vision-Language Models

 This repository contains the code and supporting data for the paper "Bias In, Bias Out: Propagation of Representational Intersectional Social Group Bias to Zero-Shot Tasks in Vision-Language Models".
+Code to be updated shortly.

 ## Abstract